Asian woman with glasses holding book and pencil in two different poses

 Fight for your credits

-Another common place students run into trouble is not pushing back on something they feel is incorrect.
+Another common way transfer students run into trouble is by not pushing back on something they feel is incorrect.
 Often, more technical courses have very specific people who review them—and if they aren’t reviewed by those people, the class will always be classified as an elective instead of a major-specific requirement.
 This can be especially common in technical fields like Engineering and Health Sciences, as the level of expertise needed to evaluate a thermodynamics course can be pretty high.
 However, you may not know that, or you may not be alerted to that fact.
 The problem is a bureaucratic one rather than someone not wanting to help.
 It’s up to you to advocate for your education and say, “No, I want this re-checked.”
 If something feels off and you think a course has been evaluated incorrectly, please speak up and inquire.
 If you need a sample email, your transfer buddy Eric has you covered:

 Hello,